A Cup of Tea and Cake’s Maple Caramel Chocolate Puddings

 1. Preheat the oven to 200C/180C fan/350F then grease 4 large ramekins with butter.
 Dust the insides with cocoa powder and tip out the excess, ensuring the sides and bottoms are completely coated.
 Place on a baking tray until needed.

-3. Meanwhile, in a large bowl, use electric beaters to beat the sugar, eggs and dry stout for 6-7 mins until thick, frothy and pale.
+3. In a large bowl, beat the maple sugar, eggs and dry stout with electric beaters for 6-7 minutes until pale, frothy and thick.

 4. Fold the cooled chocolate mixture into the eggs, then sift in the flour, and fold to combine.

-5. Carefully spoon the mixture into the moulds until they’re half full, then add a teaspoon of the maple caramel mixture in the centre and top the puddings with a little more chocolate mixture until they’re two-thirds full – leaving some space for the mixture to rise.
-Place in the fridge for 1 hour to firm up.
+5. Spoon the mixture into the ramekins half full, add a teaspoon of the maple caramel in the centre, then top up with more chocolate mixture until ramekins are two-thirds full, leaving space for rising.
+Chill in the fridge for 1 hour to firm.

 8. Top with clotted cream and a generous drizzle of maple syrup.